 For effective transcription, several digital tools are indispensable:

 - Audio Playback Software: Software that allows for control over audio playback speeds without distorting voice quality is crucial.
-Examples include VLC Media Player and Audacity.
+Examples include VLC Media Player and Audacity, both of which are free and support virtually every audio format.

 Physical Equipment